-Giles is a leading commercial practitioner recognised as a robust, thorough advocate who readily assimilates the vital details, whilst maintaining an eye on the ‘big picture’.
+Giles is Head of the Business and Property Department at Exchange Chambers.
+A leading commercial practitioner, he is recognised as a robust, thorough advocate who readily assimilates the vital details, whilst maintaining an eye on the ‘big picture’.
 He has a clear grasp of commercial issues and how best to overcome them.
 He works with his clients, favouring a team approach, particularly when faced with complex issues.
 With an in-depth understanding of the commercial world, he is adept at keeping his clients informed and aware of any issues that may arise at the earliest opportunity.
 Giles is combative when needed but at all times he remains a truly commercial litigator in terms of approach to his cases and his clients’ interests and needs.
 He recognises the importance of achieving his clients’ aims and objectives (whether at trial or through ADR) as quickly and as cost effectively as possible.

 Giles is consistently noted as a leader in his field, is highly regarded for his ‘technical knowledge and commercial know-how’, and has a wealth of experience dealing with substantial commercial litigation.
 Over the last 28 years he has appeared at all levels up to and including the Court of Appeal; he has also acted outside the jurisdiction including in the Supreme Court of the Seychelles and in the Supreme Court of Gibraltar.